AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 **kndctr_orgid_consentcheck:** This session-based cookie signals the server to look up the consent preferences server side.

-When using the Web SDK cookies will be set by the Adobe Experience Platform Edge Network, any cookies that are set will be set with the secure and sameSite="none" attributes.
-Please note that if you currently have secure and non-secure portions on your site this could cause a problem with user identification.
-If a user were to navigate from a secure portion of the site to a non-secure portion the Edge Network would generate a new ECID with the request.
+When using the Web SDK, the Edge Network sets one or more of the cookies above.
+The Edge Network sets all the cookies with the `secure` and `sameSite="none"` attributes.

+If you currently have both secure and non-secure sections on your website, this could interfere with user identification.
+When a user navigates from a secure section of the site to a non-secure section, the Edge Network generates a new `ECID` with the request.

 ## Which browsers does the Adobe Experience Platform Web SDK support?